 - Increase your marketability in less time

-- Save time and money by completing two degrees in less time
+- Save time and money by completing two degrees in as few as 5 years

 - Enjoy educational flexibility

 - Meet your personal career goals

 Students interested in the Student Initiated Combined Degree program must complete the following tasks:

 1. Contact your undergraduate advisor and the program director of the graduate program to determine suitability.

 2. Complete a Student Initiated Combined Degree Request Form and a plan of study.

 3. Seek approval from your undergraduate faculty advisor, unit head of the undergraduate degree program, the Graduate Program Director, and the Dean of The Graduate School.